 A: Yes.
 Many of my clients are on medication prescribed by their GP or psychiatrist.
 Medication can reduce the intensity of anxiety enough to help you get more out of therapy.
 Over time, some people choose to reduce or stop medication with their doctor’s guidance once they’ve built strong CBT skills; others prefer to stay on a stable dose.
 We’ll work with whatever you and your doctor decide – therapy does not depend on being off medication.

-Q: Is online therapy really as good as in?person?
+Q: Is online therapy really as good as in-person?

 A: For many anxiety problems, yes.
 Research comparing face?to?face CBT and therapist?supported online CBT shows similar improvements in anxiety symptoms when the treatment is delivered properly.
-Frontiers+1 What matters most is the quality of the therapeutic relationship and the work you do between sessions, not whether the room is physical or virtual.
+What matters most is the quality of the therapeutic relationship and the work you do between sessions, not whether the room is physical or virtual.
 If we start online and you later decide you’d like to try an in?person session (and you can travel to Dublin), we can arrange that.

 Q: What if I start therapy and decide it’s not for me?